August 2006 Tokyo blackout: Roads

 Traffic lights were shut down at 440 locations in Tokyo's 23 wards and 118 locations in Chiba Prefecture.
 Police officers from the Metropolitan Police Department and Chiba Prefectural Police were in charge of directing traffic at intersections.

 Businesses

-Due to the suspension of public transportation, many employees were late to work, and many stations and office buildings also lost power, leaving many companies and offices unable to carry out their work.
+Due to the suspension of public transportation, many employees were late to work.
+Many stations and office buildings also lost power, leaving many companies and offices unable to carry out their work.
 However, since many businesses were on the so-called "Obon holiday" that day, the damage was less than if a power outage had occurred on a normal weekday.

 Approximately 200 7-Eleven convenience stores and 30 Lawson stores were affected.

 Communications

-About 300 indoor base stations installed by mobile phone companies were out of service, causing mobile phone congestion.
+About 300 indoor base stations installed by cellular companies were put out of service by the outage, causing mobile phone congestion.

 Nippon Broadcasting System's Kisarazu transmitting station was unable to operate due to a power outage, so the company switched to transmitting from its backup Adachi transmitting station and continued broadcasting.